TommyGymer/Flight-Sim/Design.md

 			- Contains the mesh and other object data
 			- Such as animations
 			- And bones

+> make this a table with explanation: why
+> Variable | datatype | justification

 - Functions
 	- Initialiser
 		- Take a string from which to load the object data into the model attribute